acoyfellow/ditto/packages/ditto-ai/README.md

 ## Strategies

-- `consensus` – all models answer the same prompt; Ditto merges the results.
+- `consensus` – all models answer the same prompt in parallel; Ditto merges the results with confidence scoring.
-- `cooperative` – planned: models will share work via a Durable Object task graph.
+- `cooperative` – models execute sequentially, with each model seeing all previous outputs.
+Perfect for multi-step workflows where models build on each other's work.

 ## License